 I knew that I wanted to be a painter by the age of six.
 Throughout my childhood, I was consumed with drawing and painting.
 In my teens, I poured over every book on art that I could get my hands on.
 I sought Fine Arts degree at Ferrum College.
 I always presumed that eventually, I was to be a professional painter.
 During my twenties however, I tried to establish myself in other, more, “practical” careers.
 In the decade that followed, I’d become an alcoholic, then struggled back to sobriety.
 In my thirties, I destroyed most of my completed artworks.
 I spent many years where did not paint at all.
-Now in my forties, I’m proud to report that I am not so troubled.
+As I type this I am 50 years old.
 I paint here and there as time, work and family responsibilities allow.
-I even accept the occasional portrait commission and exhibit my work from time to time.

 On Building Wall Easels